mnru/hee/README.md

 For example, one motivation behind using postfix syntax is it is simple to parse, though may be harder for humans to read and write.
 Using point-free notation means the symbol table doesn't need to maintain information about the current scope: there are no "local variables".
-These kinds ofchoices simplify the language implementation, and may (or may not) yield benefits for programmers using the language.
+These kinds of choices simplify the language implementation, and may (or may not) yield benefits for programmers using the language.